-Save Money by Increasing Attic Insulation in Fort Lauderdale
+Save Money with Attic Insulation Installation in Fort Lauderdale

 Having the proper amount of insulation in your attic can make your Fort Lauderdale home cozier throughout the seasons.
 Higher energy efficiency could also help you save money on utility costs.

 Do you have the proper amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was suitably insulated to today’s building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

 Does My Home Have Enough Attic Insulation?

 You can assess existing insulation to learn if you have a sufficient amount in your attic.
-If it’s less than 7” deep, your home is doesn’t have enough insulation.
+If it’s less than 7” deep, your Fort Lauderdale home is doesn’t have enough insulation.
 In Fort Lauderdale, 13-14” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need deeper attic insulation in your Fort Lauderdale home.

 Strengthening your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.

 Types of Attic Insulation